 Dr. Golibersuch has completed advanced training in order to offer her patients a top level of care.
 She is certified in the Chao Pinhole Surgical Technique, which is used to comfortably and effectively treat gum recession.

 Her dental interests include taking care of our pediatric patients as well as adult dental needs with a special interest in endodontics.
-Kyle enjoys running and reading and is the proud owner of a puppy pomsky, a Pomeranian/husky mix, named Cole.
+Kyle enjoys running and reading and is the proud owner of a Pomsky named Cole and a Husky/Australian Shepherd mix named Mila.

 Dr. Jill Miller